BriantOliveira/Personal-Notebook/ds.md

 ### **Data Mining**

 **Unsupervised Learning** - Analyze the dataset patterns of the dataset without any labels.
-Without you being the architech of the data.\(Clusters/Reduction Analysis\) Ex: K-mean
+Without you being the architech of the data.\(Clusters/Reduction Analysis\) Ex: K-mean, Gaussian Mixture

 * Looking for patterns in your data
 * Looking for clusters in your data